filNaj/tree-setter/CONTRIBUTING.md

 queries match or not.

-If we found a match, we're looking which kind of character we need to add according to their predicate name like `@semicolon` or @comma`. `@skip` will stop the process which tests which queries matches.
+If we found a match, we're looking which kind of character we need to add according to their predicate name like `@semicolon` or `@comma`. `@skip` will stop the process which tests which queries matches.

 In general that's it.
-Take a look into the comments of the code, to get a more detailed explanation.
+Take a look into the comments on the code, to get a more detailed explanation.
 I hope that it roughly helped you to understand the backend.
 Feel free to ask by creating a new issue :)